Supported Object Types

 The Vuforia Model Targets Feature provides robust recognition and tracking for supported objects and use cases.

-The types of supported range from toys to full-sized vehicles, to architectural landmarks and to medical, manufacturing and industrial equipment.
+The types of supported objects range from toys to full-sized vehicles, to cultural landmarks and to medical, manufacturing and industrial equipment.

-In the following sections, we highlight the properties of physical objects that are supported by Vuforia's Model Target technology.
+To get the best tracking experience, we highlight the best practices and properties of physical objects that are supported by Vuforia's Model Target technology.
 Good and bad examples are shown to demonstrate the specific quality differences.
 These images are exemplary and only act as an indication.
-You may verify your specific use-case to comply with these recommendations.
+You may verify if your specific use-case comply with these recommendations

-Model Target tracking works best if the object can be assumed static and does not move after having been detected.
-The user can move around the object without losing tracking of the object.
+Model Target tracking works best if the object is static and does not move after having been detected.
+Then the user can move around the object without losing tracking of the object.
 If your target is moving, make sure to use the Default Tracking Optimization setting

 Sufficient Geometric Detail - Complex Enough Model